jsiek/deduce/README.md

 1. The type `bool` classifies `true` and `false`.
 2. The function type `fn T1,...,Tn -> Tr` classifies a function whose n parameters are of type `T1`,...,`Tn` and whose return type is `Tr`.
-3. The generic function type `fn <X1,...,Xn> T1,...,Tn -> Tr` classifies a generic
+3. The generic function type `fn <X1,...,Xk> T1,...,Tn -> Tr` classifies a generic
-   function with type parameters `X1`,...,`Xn`.
+   function with type parameters `X1`,...,`Xk`.
 4. A [union](./Reference.md#Union-Type) type given by its name.
-5. An instance of a generic union given by its name followed by `<`, a comma-separated list of type arguments, followed by `>`.
+5. An instance of a generic union is given by its name followed by `<`, a comma-separated list of type arguments, followed by `>`.

 ## Deduce Unicode